darinz/DL/04_Training_Techniques/01_regularization_methods.md

 ### Intuition

 Weight decay works by:
-1. **Penalizing large weights**: Large weights increase the regularization term
+1. **Penalizing large weights:** Large weights increase the regularization term
-2. **Encouraging smaller weights**: Smaller weights lead to smoother decision boundaries
+2. **Encouraging smaller weights:** Smaller weights lead to smoother decision boundaries
-3. **Preventing overfitting**: Reduces model complexity
+3. **Preventing overfitting:** Reduces model complexity

+> **Did you know?**
+> L2 regularization is mathematically equivalent to placing a Gaussian prior on the weights in a Bayesian framework.

 ### Python Implementation